Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

-Stewards provide assistance helping you in and out of the stadium, with purchasing refreshments, safe evacuation and escorting to and from the toilets/kiosks/multi-faith room.
+Stewards from our special assistance team provide assistance helping you in and out of the stadium with purchasing refreshments, safe evacuation and escorts to and from concourse facilities and multi-faith room.

-Some people need a little more help and so an Assistant ticket can be provided on submission of appropriate evidence.
+Some people need a little more support and so an Assistant ticket can be provided on submission of appropriate evidence through the Club’s Assisted Supporter Scheme.

-Football plays an important part in peoples’ lives and sometimes going to a football match can be the first stage on a journey to recovery or well-being.
-It might be that you have not been to a football match for a long time or even at all!
-If you would like to come to a football match at Blackburn Rovers but are not sure how you would feel just tell us.
+Football plays an important part in people’s lives and sometimes going to a football match can be the first stage on a journey to recovery or well-being.
+It might be that you have not been to a football match for a long time or even at all.
+It’s a big decision.
+So if you would like to come to a football match at Blackburn Rovers but are not sure how you would feel just tell us.
 We can arrange for you to visit the ground on a non-match day to help familiarise yourself before coming to a match.

-You will find more information and regular news updates on the Club website on the Disability Matters page.
+You will find further information and regular news updates on the Club website.

 BLACKBURN ROVERS FOOTBALL CLUB